Identity & directories

 Connected to the directory you already run.

-Native connectors for Google Workspace, Microsoft Entra ID, and Auth0.
-SAML 2.0 and OIDC for SSO (see /integrations/standards ).
+Native connectors for Google Workspace, Microsoft Entra ID, Okta, Auth0, and Active Directory.
+OIDC for SSO — SAML 2.0 is on the roadmap, not yet available (see /integrations/standards).
 SCIM for directory and lifecycle sync.
 Users and groups are a solved problem.

 Named live connectors